girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Text_Formatting/README.md

 5. **HTML \<tt> Element.**

-This tag is a teletype element which applies monospace highlighting to the content.
+The \<tt> tag is a teletype element which applies monospace highlighting to the content.

 **Example**